willenium/custom-dropdown/README.md

 custom-dropdown
 ===============

-Replaces &lt;select&gt; with an easy to style custom element

-## What?
-jQuery plugin that creates a list from your &lt;select&gt; for easier css styling.
+jQuery plugin that creates an easy to style list (ul) element from your &lt;select&gt; for easier css styling.

 ### Size
 8KB unminified